cloudcantcode/cloud.py/README.md

 ## Additional

-information Updated frequently.
+Information Updated frequently.

 Utilizes cogs for more efficiency.
 It comes pre-made with moderation commands, some fun commands, and some utility commands.
-Coded by sleepy#7888
+Coded by sleepy#7888 & Zankuro#9999

 ## [CHANGELOG]